Toilal/rebulk/README.rst

 the same order.

 When many rules are registered, it can be useful to set ``priority`` class variable to define a priority integer between all rule executions (higher priorities will be executed first).
+You can also define ``dependency`` to declare another Rule class as dependency for the current rule, meaning that it will be executed before.

 For all rules with the same ``priority`` value, ``when`` is called before, and ``then`` is called after all.